 Although not clinically proven, it is also possible that excessive consumption of milk may contribute to constipation in some children, even in the absence of cow's milk protein intolerance.
 The proposed mechanism is that cow's milk slows intestinal motility and satiates the child, thereby diminishing the intake of other fluids and fiber-containing foods.
 This mechanism may be most relevant for toddlers, who are most likely to have a high intake of milk and low intake of dietary fiber.
 Therefore, we recommend limiting the intake of cow's milk to 24 fluid ounces (720 mL) per day.
 (See "Prevention and treatment of acute constipation in infants and children", section on 'Toilet training'.)

-Probiotics — The evidence available from controlled trials in children and adults is insufficient to support a recommendation about use of probiotics to treat constipation in children, let alone identify the most effective strain, dose, or treatment duration .
+Probiotics — The evidence available from controlled trials in children and adults is insufficient to support a recommendation about use of probiotics to treat constipation in children, or to identify the most effective strain, dose, or treatment duration [2,98].

 Probiotics, defined as live microorganisms which when administered in adequate amounts confer a health benefit on the host, are being evaluated in the management of constipation in adults and children.
 The most widely studied organisms are within the genera Bifidobacterium and Lactobacillus.
 (See "Probiotics for gastrointestinal diseases", section on 'Constipation'.)

 The hypothesis that probiotics may have therapeutic potential for the treatment of constipation is supported by data demonstrating differences in the intestinal microbiota between healthy individuals and patients with chronic constipation .
 Administration of Bifidobacterium or Lactobacillus has also been shown to improve colonic transit times in constipated patients [100,101].
 Only a few clinical trials have addressed the use of probiotics for constipation, with mixed results.
 A randomized trial in 60 children found that the addition of Lactobacillus sporogenes to mineral oil increased stool frequency and reduced straining and soiling as compared with children treated with mineral oil alone .
-A smaller randomized trial found a significantly higher defecation frequency in patients receiving Lactobacillus casei rhamnosus Lcr35 (n = 18) compared with placebo (n = 9) .
+Furthermore, a large trial found that Lactobacillus reuteri given prophylactically to young infants helped to prevent the development of constipation during the first three months of life .
 However, negative results were reported in another randomized trial, in which 84 children were randomized to lactulose plus Lactobacillus rhamnosus GG or a lactulose-containing placebo for 12 weeks .
 There were no differences between the experimental and control groups in terms of spontaneous bowel movements or fecal soiling at 12 or 24 weeks of follow-up.
 Similarly, a trial in 94 preschool-aged children found no difference in defecation frequency for children receiving Lactobacillus casei rhamnosus Lcr35 compared with placebo .

 Follow-up — The management of chronic constipation requires monitoring by the clinician or clinician's staff to prevent recurrences.
 Planned follow-up is particularly important during the first few days of treatment, especially if disimpaction was warranted.
 The initial discussion can be by telephone, but the child may need to return to the office if he or she is still passing hard stools.
 Patients who require disimpaction also should have an office visit soon after completing the disimpaction protocol to review the details of maintenance therapy.